 It comes in a spray applicator bottle, which despite Adam saying you should spray onto a foam applicator, works really great if you have big tread blocks that are awkward to cover with a regular applicator – just spray it on.

-It can be applied in multiple layers for a deeper shine, and it’s a non-fling and non-greasy formula which leaves a deep lustrous shine that other products struggle to match.
+It can be applied in multiple layers for a deeper shine, and it’s a non-fling and non-greasy formula that leaves a deep lustrous shine that other products struggle to match.
 If you’re feeling pressed for time, you can just spray & go (with a little time for drying) but the best results happen when applied as they recommend, and the results last for around a week (no incredible claims of lasting for months in this listing!).
 Overall, it is definitely a great choice for a no nonsense tire shine product that’s easy to apply and maintain.

-Another product that’s slightly different – it offers a silk (almost matte) finish to any rubber products that it’s applied to – which also makes it great for interior trims such as dashboards, plastics and those all weather mats in your truck.
+Another product that’s slightly different – it offers a silk (almost matte) finish to any rubber products that it’s applied to – which also makes it great for interior trims such as dashboards, plastics and those all-weather mats in your truck.

 The best way to describe the effect is to imagine a brand new tire.
 It isn’t shiny, but it does have a sheen to it from the releasing agent when they manufacture the tire … that’s effectively what you’re getting, so there’s no better product to recreate the ‘as new’ look for your car if that’s what you’re going for.